lukoshkin/evangelist/README.md

   (they marked in `tmux.conf`) that use the syntax of newer Tmux versions, than the installed one.
 This will be fixed in the next patches.

+* **Enforce installation in a new folder**

+  Because of the current implementation, you cannot simply change the installation path by running `./evangelist.sh install <shell>` under a new folder.
+You need to first unset the variable with the installation path to an active evangelist instance:

+  `unset EVANGELIST; ./evangelist.sh install <args>`

 <br>